...

 Punjab Police Staff

-Punjab Police has two types of staff one is the Executive Staff who works in the field to control the crime within Punjab Province and 2nd is Clerical Staff who controls all the matters within the offices.
+Punjab Police has two types of staff one is the Executive Staff who works in the field to control the crime within Punjab Province and 2nd is the Clerical Staff who controls all the matters within the offices.

 Executive Staff